tristan-ka/IBOAT_RL/documentation/_build/html/_sources/index.rst.txt

 Hysteresis such as stall are hard to model.
 We therefore proposes an **end-to-end controller** which learns the stall behavior and builds a policy that avoids it.
 Learning is performed on a simplified transition model representing the stochastic environment and the dynamic of the boat.

+Learning is performed on two types of simulators, A **proof of concept** is first carried out on a simplified simulator of the boat coded in Python.
+The second phase of the project consist of trying to control a **more realisitic**  model of the boat.
+For this purpose we use a dynamic library which is derived using the Code Generation tools in Simulink.
+The executable C are then feeded to Python using the "ctypes" library.

 On this page, you will find the documentation of the simplified simulator of the boat as well as the documentation of the reinforcement learning tools.
 Each package contains tutorials to better understand how the code can be used

 Requirements